Children nearly shot during a drive-by shooting in Panama City

 Investigators say they believe the shooting originated in a vehicle traveling on 11th Street.
 They say multiple casings were located on the street and the gunshots were aimed at the buildings.

-Deputies say one of the casings entered an apartment through the living room and narrowly missed two children who were playing video games.
+Deputies say one of the bullets entered an apartment through the living room and narrowly missed two children who were playing video games.

 No one was injured in the shooting.